Alphabetical List of Posts

 • Rebecca Newby

-1919 or 1920-2005 Born in Alabama, raised in Newark, Newby attended Robert Treat and West Side High, where she was a member of the Glee Club and voted most likely to succeed vocally.
+1919/1920-2005 Born in Alabama, raised in Newark, Newby attended Robert Treat and West Side High, where she was a member of the Glee Club and voted most likely to succeed vocally.
+She lived at 115 Wickliff in 1940.
 Newby designed and made dresses and was known as a fashion model.
-She studied fashion at Pratt and New York Manhattan Trade…
+She studied fashion at Pratt…

 • Renee Starks Steed

-1914-1996 Born Renee Gregory.
-Fashion designer.
-Directed Renee’s School of French Designing and Modeling (591 High St) and ran New York Hat Shoppe 392 Springfield Ave.
-Founded Renee Stark Enterprises and Renee’s Rental Services.
-Also owned Renee’s Acreage Recreational Area in Tuckahoe, NJ.
-Founded the New Jersey Community Council on Drug Addiction and High Society…
+1914-1996 Renee Starks Steed was a fashion designer.
+She directed Renee’s School of French Designing and Modeling (591 High St) and ran New York Hat Shoppe 392 Springfield Ave.
+Renee founded Renee Stark Enterprises and Renee’s Rental Services.
+She also owned Renee’s Acreage Recreational Area in Tuckahoe, NJ.
+Renee founded the New Jersey Community Council…

 • Rosa L Sears Scudder